katedugdale/Game1/README.md

-# Game1
-A choose your own adventure game by me.
+# This is a choose your own adventure game that I coded.

 def option(): #This is a code that lets you start the game again